 - Monitor Their Health Regularly

-Since there are more crested geckos in the enclosure, you must monitor their health properly.
-Weigh them regularly to know if they are eating well and also check their
+Since there are more in the enclosure, you must monitor their health properly.
+Weigh them regularly to know if they are eating well and also check their calcium deposits.

-This will help you understand if you should separate your crested gecko to make them healthy.
+This will help you understand if you should separate your pets to make them healthy.

-When you place multiple crested geckos in the same tank, you should look out for various threats.
+When you place multiple in the same tank, you should look out for various threats.

 Below are a few of the potential threats: